 A variety of skin conditions affect the outside part of the ear, called the pinna.
 Most conditions cause tissue changes elsewhere as well.
-Rarely, a disease affects the outer ear alone, or it is the first site affected.
+Rarely, a disease affects the outer ear alone.
 As with all skin conditions, a diagnosis is based on a thorough history, a complete physical and skin examination, and carefully selected diagnostic tests.

-Insects and parasites commonly cause inflammation of the pinna in horses—-resulting in redness, swelling, itching, or blistering—either through direct damage from the bite of the parasite or as a result of hypersensitivity.
+Insects and parasites commonly cause inflammation of the pinna in horses—-resulting in redness, swelling, itching, small bumps, scabs, or blistering—either through direct damage from the bite of the parasite or as a result of hypersensitivity (an allergic reaction).

-Fly strike (irritation of the ears caused by biting flies) is a worldwide problem in horses caused by the stable fly.
+Fly strike (irritation of the ears caused by biting flies) is a worldwide problem in horses caused by stable flies, black flies, and biting midges (Culicoides species).
 The fly bite causes small, hard, round bumps and raised, reddened areas with central bloody crusts that itch.
 Tissue changes are found on the tips of the ears.
-In horses, the stable fly can cause a hypersensitivity reaction or severe inflammation of the skin resulting in tissue changes on the hind and/or lower part of the body and face in addition to the outer ear.
+In horses, the fly bites can cause a hypersensitivity reaction or severe inflammation of the skin, resulting in tissue changes on the hind and/or lower part of the body and face in addition to the outer ear.
 Treatment includes fly repellents, controlling the fly population with environmental cleanup (for example, removing manure), and insecticides.

-Several immune-mediated diseases may affect the outer ear and ear canal (see Immune Disorders of Dogs: Autoimmune Skin Disorders).
+Several immune-mediated diseases may affect the outer ear and ear canal.
 Other areas of the body are typically affected and may include mucous membranes or skin.
-Immune-mediated diseases are confirmed with a biopsy of primary abnormalities.
+Immune-mediated diseases are confirmed with a biopsy of the abnormal tissue.